Gregorian Bivolaru: In the media

 In one of his books, Bivolaru claims Freemasonry is a satanic conspiracy trying to achieve world domination via the establishment of a world masonic government, a world kingdom, as well as a unique world religion.
 Bivolaru claims to have contact with extraterrestrials who have healing powers and they will help humanity during its "difficult moments".
 His publications have been described as "conspiracy theory writings having paranoid ideas".
+E.g., he accused freemasons of colluding with evil extraterrestrials in order to exterminate people, then "Grieg continues his expose by stating that homosexuality is also spread by the freemasons" in order to break their connection with God.
+Bivolaru finds "that Freemasonry is the source of all the evils of the modern world."

 Bivolaru gained a bad reputation in Romania in the 1990s, through advising his adepts to drink urine, both as urine therapy and as paraphilia, while the scholar of religion Zdeněk Vojtíšek says that is a vanilla mystical ritual in some religions.
 Vojtíšek stated in 2018 that Bivolaru sexually initiates women in an atmosphere of secrecy and drinking urine, but concluded that the bad press which MISA had is due to an unavoidable misunderstanding.
 According to Crikey, "women were coerced into gaining weight to conform to Bivolaru's tastes."

 At the end of 2024, Andreescu condemned the 2023 Police raid from France.

-In 2006, Bivolaru was elected as the no. 20 of the 100 Greatest Romanians Ever, according to TVR (TV network).
+Bivolaru is currently in custody in France awaiting trial and in March 2026 was the subject of the three-part Apple TV documentary, "Twisted Yoga."